bradfrost/atomic-design/chapter-3.md

 This Russian nesting doll approach to building UIs is simple but tremendously powerful.
 This structure allows designers and developers to keep patterns DRY saving time, effort, and money.
 This approach also allows teams to build a final UI while simultaneously creating the underlying UI design system.
 After all, the final interface is one instantiation of its underlying design system.
 Teams can also traverse between abstract and concrete, zeroing in on a particular pattern to fix bugs ("The header's broken!"), while also seeing how changes to small patterns affect the overall page layout.

-## A separation between structure and data
+## Working with dynamic data
 It's important to articulate the underlying content structure of UI patterns within the context of a pattern library.
 That's why we've been looking at dimension-displaying grayscale images and placeholder text containing character limits.
 But while this information is helpful for creative teams, grayscale images and lorem ipsum text are not what end users interact with on your actual site.
 We need a way to replace our default dummy content with real representative content in order to ensure our UI patterns match the reality of the content that lives inside them.

 To demonstrate how Pattern Lab dynamically swaps in real content into templates, let's take a look at a side-by-side comparison of Time Inc.'s homepage template and page levels:

 {% include figure.html src="../images/content/timeinc-template-page.png" caption="A side-by-side comparison of Time Inc.'s homepage template and page levels.
 The template articulates the content structure of the design system, while the page shows what the system looks like with real content poured into it." %}

 On the left we have the template level, which articulates the content structure of the patterns making up the webpage.
-And at the page level, we're pouring in real representative content to demonstrate what the final UI might look like and test the effectiveness of the design system.
+And on the right we have the page level, where we're pouring in real representative content to demonstrate what the final UI might look like and test the effectiveness of the design system.

 So how do we swap dummy content for real content in Pattern Lab?
-Pattern Lab uses JSON (as well as YAML, Markdown, and other data formats) to define the dynamic bits of content in our designs.
+Pattern Lab uses JSON (as well as YAML, Markdown, and other data formats) to define and swap out the dynamic bits of content in our designs.

 The default placeholder data is defined in a file called `data.json` that lives in Pattern Lab's `source` directory.
-Inside this file we define all the dynamic text, image paths, and other data that will be poured into our UI.
-Here's a sample from Time Inc.'s `data.json`:
+Inside this file we define all the text, image paths, and other dynamic data that will make up our UI.
+Here's a small sample from Time Inc.'s `data.json` file:

 <pre>
 <code>